 Tips and resources for writing an op-ed

 - Determine what you are arguing for, and develop your argument.
 Think more debate team than scientific manuscript.
 Identify your supporting evidence, and debunk opposing views.
-The Op-Ed Project has great tips about the structural elements of an argument.
-Try your argument out on your friends and colleagues, and – even better – people that may disagree that with you, to fine-tune it.
+The Op-Ed Project has great tips about how to get started and the basic structure of an op-ed.
+Try your argument out on your friends and colleagues, and – even better – people that may disagree with you, to fine-tune it.

-- Define your audience: who needs to hear your argument?
+- Define your audience.
+Who needs to hear your argument?
 This should inform where you submit your piece.
-You don’t have to always shoot for the big outlets like the New York Times or the Washington Post.
-Start with where you are, and where your institution is known: local and regional periodicals are excellent outlets for your ideas.
+You don’t have to always shoot for the big outlets like the New York Times or the The Globe and Mail.
+Start with where you are, and where your institution or organization is known: local and regional periodicals are excellent outlets for your ideas.

 Pitching your op-ed is straightforward, but there are still guidelines and cultures to follow.
 A clear and concise guide to pitching from The Op-Ed Project can be found here.